 In your binoculars, there are two long eyepieces that are connected to each other by a hinge in the center.
 You can move this hinge to increase or decrease the distance between these eyepieces.
 So you gotta do that first.

-Pull the two eyepieces farthest apart, then hold them to your eyes and start to pull them back closer to each other until the two vision circles that you see through the two eyepieces merge into one whole big circle.
+Pull the two eyepieces farthest apart, then hold them to your eyes and pull them back closer to each other until the two vision circles you see through the two eyepieces merge into one whole big circle.

 - Get to Focus